-- Evaluate the possibility to define a flexible splitting between a “central unit” and a “remote radio head” [RAN3]
+- Evaluate the possibility to define a flexible splitting between a “central unit” and a “remote radio head” [RAN1, RAN2, RAN3]

-- specify a fronthauling interface between a “central unit” and a “remote radio head”, identifying which protocols are part of the “central unit” and which are part of the “remote radio head” [RAN3]

-• Fronthauling solutions shall be future proof, reuse as much as possible the infrastructure (e.g. fiber) already deployed and ensure cost effective deployments with different FH performance figures (e.g. latency, throughput)

-• The fronthaul solutions should be of high efficiency (e.g. the bandwidth is dependent on the real traffic), high scalability and flexible networking/routing capability

 Nokia: support Samsung on the removal of the last bullet (and relevant sub-bullets) and on top proposes following revisions

-Evaluate the different options of functional splitting among a “central unit” and a “remote radio head” (see Fig. 1), by taking into account different fronthaul profiles (e.g. throughput, latency, jitter), costs and capability to provide future proofness [RAN1, RAN2, RAN3]
+Evaluate the different options of splitting the logical functions among a “central unit” and a “remote radio head” (see Fig. 1), by taking into account different fronthaul capabilities (e.g. throughput, latency, jitter), and the future proofness of the logical split [RAN1, RAN2, RAN3]

-Evaluate the possibility to define a flexible splitting between a “central unit” and a “remote radio head” [RAN1, RAN2, RAN3]

 Ericsson: supports Nokia and Samsung.
 RAN3 should be the leading group

 Huawei: supports Nokia and Samsung and provided the following revision

-Evaluate the different options of and splitting the logical functions among a “central unit” and a “remote radio head” (as example in Fig. 1), by taking into account different fronthaul capabilities (e.g. throughput, latency, jitter), and the future proofness of the logical split [RAN1, RAN2,RAN3]
+Evaluate the different options of integrating and splitting the logical functions of a new eNB logical model (as example in Fig. 1), by taking into account different TNL (Transport Network Layer) and RNL (Radio Network Layer) capabilities (e.g. throughput, latency, jitter), and the future proofness of the logical split [RAN1, RAN2,RAN3]

 NEC: support RAN3 as primary.
 Question to Huawei: